 This attribute specifies the number of minutes nsrd(8) waits for storage node requests.
+See nsr_storage_node(5) for additional details on this attribute and storage nodes.

 enabler code (read/write, dynamic, hidden)

 This attribute specifies the enabler code for the base enabler of the server software.